YangPiCui/ErgonomicVerticalKeyboard/EVK_v1.3/ElectronicsFirmwareAndSoftware/README.md

 ## 3. Wire up the Keyboard Matrix
 Rows and columns on the physical keyboard:
 <img src="./Images/Keymapping.jpg">
-Note in config.h #define DIODE_DIRECTION ROW2COL.
-Current flows from the Teensy pins into the rows and out of the columns to the ground.
+Note #define DIODE_DIRECTION ROW2COL in config.h -- current flows from the Teensy pins into the rows and out of the columns to the ground.

 ### 0. Rows
 I used a naked wire to connect the switches on each row together.
 I used hot glue for insulation against diodes.
 <img src="./Images/RightHandRowWiring.jpg">

 ### 1. Columns